 DOS Grants System at dosgrants.com on or before this date.
 If a deadline falls on a Saturday, Sunday, or legal holiday, applications to go to panelists for preliminary scoring.

-June - August Division staff complete eligibility reviews and prepare grantees.
-Grant period begins (July 1 - June 30).
+June - August Division staff complete eligibility reviews and prepare

 August - October Panel Meetings for final review and scoring of applications.